-We are a part of the Derwent Ings benefice, alongside the churches in Sutton upon Derwent, Elvignton, Wheldrake and Thorganby.
+We are a festival church and part of the Derwent Ings benefice, alongside the churches in Sutton upon Derwent, Elvington , Wheldrake and Thorganby.

-We are a small but friendly congregation and greatly enjoy our monthly service, with violin accompaniment.
-Once or twice a year we are joined by worshippers from the other churches in our benefice.
+We are a small but friendly congregation and greatly enjoy festival services with violin accompaniment.
+We are often oined by worshippers from the other churches in our benefice.
 These are always good times.
-We would love to welcome more from the village to share our worship and the fortnightly Bible study.
+We would love to welcome more from the village to share our worship.

 The oldest parts of the Church building are the bells.
 They were cast in the 14th century and come from the previous Church.
 There are only seven 14th century bells in the Diocese and we have two!